oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 1. Enterprise Summary tiers

-	The **Enterprise Summary** makes it easy to see the performance of nearly every resource within your enterprise.
+	The **Enterprise Summary** makes it easy to see the performance of every resource within your enterprise.
 Stack Monitoring performance charts are organized by tier.
 The tiers are ordered in the same way troubleshooting is typically performed, with the Application specific tier at the top, web servers next, followed by database, and finally the hosts.
-Each chart provides the most recent value of the metrics collected.
-Scatter-plot charts display a value for every resource type that matches the tier, i.e. if you have 20 hosts, you will see 20 plots.
+Scatter-plot charts display a value for every resource type that matches the tier, i.e. if you have 20 hosts, you will see 20 data points.
+This allows you to visually identify if a single resource is being over utilized across the entire enterprise at a glance.
 Out-of-the-box, Tables provide the four highest consumed/utilized resources of a given metric.

  	![Oracle Cloud console, Enterprise Summary](images/4-1-ent-sum.png " ")